Mause/duckdb_ppa/README.md

 sudo apt install duckdb libduckdb libduckdb-dev
 ```

+You can also see more details on [launchpad](https://launchpad.net/~mause-me/+archive/ubuntu/duckdb/)

+## Current issues

-currently working to resolve the following errors and warnings:
+I'm currently working to resolve the following errors and warnings:

 ```
 E: duckdb: extended-description-is-empty